Homebuying

 Here are the second mortgage options that let homeowners access their home equity:

 A HELOC refers to a line of credit secured against the equity of the home.
 Homeowners only need to repay the equity they withdraw, which is very similar to a typical line of credit.
-This option makes sense for homeowners who are looking to quickly access money for the lowest monthly payment.
-It might also make the most sense for homeowners who don’t know exactly how much money they’ll need.
+This option benefits homeowners who are looking to quickly access money, as well as those who don’t know exactly how much money they’ll need – say, for renovations that might gradually increase in cost.

-Furthermore, as of 2008, HELOC borrowers who wish to apply for a new mortgage need to prove that they can afford to pay back the entire value of the line of credit, not just what they’ve borrowed.
+Furthermore, homeowners need to prove that they can afford to pay back the entire value of the line of credit when they take out a HELOC , not just what they’ve borrowed.

 Homeowners who are sure of the amount they’ll need may want to consider this option since they’ll be able to calculate the cost of borrowing as soon as they take out the loan.